Type safety

-In computer science, type safety and type soundness are the extent to which a programming language discourages or prevents type errors.
-Type safety is sometimes alternatively considered to be a property of facilities of a computer language; that is, some facilities are type-safe and their usage will not result in type errors, while other facilities in the same language may be type-unsafe and a program using them may encounter type errors.
-The behaviors classified as type errors by a given programming language are usually those that result from attempts to perform operations on values that are not of the appropriate data type, e.g., adding a string to an integer when there's no definition on how to handle this case.
-This classification is partly based on opinion.
+In computer science, type safety is the extent to which a programming language discourages or prevents type errors.
+Type-safe languages are sometimes also called strongly or strictly typed.
+The behaviors classified as type errors by a given programming language are usually those that result from attempts to perform operations on values that are not of the appropriate data type, e.g. trying to add a string to an integer.

-Type enforcement can be static, catching potential errors at compile time, or dynamic, associating type information with values at run-time and consulting them as needed to detect imminent errors, or a combination of both.
-Dynamic type enforcement often allows programs to run that would be invalid under static enforcement.
+Type enforcement can be static (catching potential errors at compile time), dynamic (associating type information with values at run-time and consulting them as needed to detect imminent errors), or a combination of both.
+Dynamic type enforcement can often run programs that would be invalid under static enforcement, but at the cost of introducing errors at runtime.

 In the context of static (compile-time) type systems, type safety usually involves (among other things) a guarantee that the eventual value of any expression will be a legitimate member of that expression's static type.
 The precise requirement is more subtle than this — see, for example, subtyping and polymorphism for complications.